 A number of stressors can disturb an ecosystem, and ecologists have quantified the consequences of many of these of perturbations (Wilcove et al. 1998; Crain, Kroeker, and Halpern 2008; Darling and Côté 2008).
 Less work, however, has been done to measure the effects of multiple stressors and the interactions between them.
 If disturbances interact synergistically, a perturbation that has little effect when occurring individually may amplify the disturbance caused by a coincident perturbation (Crain, Kroeker, and Halpern 2008; Darling and Côté 2008; Nye, Gamble, and Link 2013; Gurevitch, Morrison, and Hedges 2000).
 In the most worrying cases, interactions between multiple stressors could drive a population extinct even though assessments of impacts individually predict the population to be robust (e.g. Pelletier et al. (2006)).
 Since disturbances rarely occur in isolation, measuring the effects of multiple disturbances provides a better understanding of likely impacts to an ecosystem (Doak and Morris 2010; Fordham et al. 2013; Folt et al. 1999).

 Climate change and harvest, two of the largest human impacts for species in ocean and for many terrestrial species (Halpern et al. 2008), provide an important example of ecological disturbances occurring in unison.
 Marine and terrestrial species are already moving in response to climate change (Perry et al. 2005; Hiddink and ter Hofstede 2008; Rijnsdorp et al. 2009; Dulvy et al. 2008; Simpson et al. 2011; Pinsky et al. 2013) and are projected to continue in the future (Kell, Pilling, and O’Brien 2005; Mackenzie et al. 2007).
 Climate velocity is the rate and direction that isotherms move across the seascape (Loarie et al. 2009; Burrows et al. 2011), and observations suggest that local climate velocities successfully explain past shifts in species distributions (Pinsky et al. 2013).
 However, many of these shifting species are also subject to harvesting, as well as pollution, ocean acidification, habitat fragmentation, and invasive species (Wilcove et al. 1998; Sala 2000; Assessment 2005; Pinsky et al. 2013; Barry, Baxter, and Gilman 1995; Nye et al. 2009).
-Previous empirical work has found synergistic interactions between overfishing and temperature-driven range shifts (Ling et al. 2009) and synergistic interactions between warming temperatures, harvesting and connectivity have been identified in microcosm experiments (Mora et al. 2007).
+Previous empirical work has found synergistic interactions between overfishing and temperature-driven range shifts (Ling et al. 2009), and synergistic interactions between warming temperatures, harvesting and connectivity have been identified in microcosm experiments (Mora et al. 2007).
 This empirical work underscores the importance of understanding how range shifts and harvesting interact.

 A common approach to predicting future population distributions has been to use bioclimatic-envelope models (also known as species distribution models).
 These statistical models typically correlate presence-absence or abundance data with biophysical characteristics such as mean or maximum temperature, rainfall, or salinity, to predict how species ranges’ will differ under climate change (Elith et al. 2006; Guisan and Thuiller 2005; Guisan and Zimmermann 2000).
 Despite these models’ widespread adoption, many authors have criticized bioclimatic-envelope models as oversimplified because they lack species interactions, dispersal and reproductive processes (Kearney and Porter 2009; Zarnetske, Skelly, and Urban 2012; Robinson et al. 2011).
 Recent work on range shifts has addressed some of these gaps by explicitly including dispersal and reproduction (Berestycki et al. 2009; Zhou and Kot 2011).
-However these models only address one disturbance, climate-driven range shifts.
+However these models only address one disturbance: climate-driven range shifts.